-Interest expense, net was \$145.7 million during the first quarter of fiscal 2024 compared to \$154.9 million during the first quarter of fiscal 2023.
+Interest expense, net was \$145.7 million \$103.6 million during the first second quarter of fiscal 2024 compared to \$154.9 million \$111.9 million during the first second quarter of fiscal 2023.
 The decrease in interest expense, net was primarily attributable to lower average outstanding borrowings.
-The weighted average interest rate during both the first quarter of fiscal 2024 and the first quarter of fiscal 2023 was 5.6%, excluding deferred financing costs and original issue discount.
+The weighted average interest rate during both the first second quarter of fiscal 2024 and the first quarter of fiscal 2023 was 5.6% 5.5%, excluding amortization and write-off of deferred financing costs and original issue discount discount, compared to 5.6% during the second quarter of fiscal 2023.